 Finishing out the bottom of our Handling metric, the Kenmore Elite earned the lowest score of 4 out of 10.
 This model only reached up 6.5 stairs before you needed to move it — a pain, as it is exceptionally heavy.
 This model is big and clunky, making it hard to maneuver through our obstacle course, and requires significant effort to push or pull.

 Hard Surface Cleaning

 Making up 10% of the total score, our Hard Surface Cleaning test is essentially identical to our carpet cleaning tests, with hardwood floor swapped for carpet.
 Once again, we spread oatmeal, flour, cereal, and rice on the floor and vacuumed it up, evaluating the performance of each model.
-Our results are shown in the table below.

-After the Shark Rotator, the Miele and the Dyson Ball Animal 2 earned the next highest score of 7 out of 10.
+After the Shark APEX and Rotator, the Miele and the Dyson Ball Animal 2 earned the next highest score of 7 out of 10.
 The Ball Animal 2 picked up all the rice on the first pass, similar to the Shark Rotator, while the Miele required two passes to match its performance.
 However, the Miele did match the performance of the Ball Animal 2 and the Shark Rotator in our flour test, with all three of these vacuums receiving a perfect score.

 The Dyson Ball Animal 2 did outperform the Miele at collecting Cheerios, once again only needing a single pass to the Miele's two.
 However, the Dyson would occasionally push the Cheerios around and pile them up, rather than sucking them up.
 The Dyson finished this metric with a reasonably good score in our oatmeal test, only leaving a few pieces behind that fell into the cracks between boards.
 The Miele did alright, tending to push stuff around more often than collecting it.